oxfordcontrol/Clarabel.jl/docs/src/getting_started.md

 ## Results

-Once the solver algorithm terminates you can inspect the solution using the `result` object and the `result.info` fields.
-The primal solution will be in `result.x` and the dual solution in `result.z`.
-The outcome of the solve is specified in `result.status` and will be one of the following :
+Once the solver algorithm terminates you can inspect the solution using the `solution` object.
+The primal solution will be in `solution.x` and the dual solution in `solution.z`.
+The outcome of the solve is specified in `solution.status` and will be one of the following :

 ### Status Codes